Dinosaurs in Jurassic Park: Dilophosaurus

 A fictionalized version of Dilophosaurus appears in the first novel and its film adaptation, both depicting it with the ability to spit venom.
 The film's Dilophosaurus also has a fictionalized neck frill that retracts, and the dinosaur was made significantly smaller to ensure that audiences would not confuse it with the Velociraptors.
 While the real Dilophosaurus was thought to have stood at around 10 ft, the animatronic was only four feet in height.
 In addition to the animatronic, a set of legs was also created for a shot in which the dinosaur hops across the screen.
 The animal was originally designed to walk, but is not shown walking in the final film due to technical difficulties.
+The weight of the head and thinness of the neck made it difficult to lift through puppetry, so the head was attached to a Steadicam rig.
 The Dilophosaurus scene was shot on a sound stage, and the animal's lower body was suspended from a catwalk with bungee cords.
 No CGI was used in creating the Dilophosaurus.

 In both the novel and its film adaptation, a Dilophosaurus uses its venom on the character Dennis Nedry before killing him.
 The animatronic was nicknamed "Spitter" by Winston's team.
 A paintball mechanism was used to spit the venom, which was a mixture of methyl cellulose, K-Y Jelly, and purple food coloring.
+Spielberg had planned for the venom to be a yellow-green color, but decided on set that it looked too much like the pea soup in The Exorcist, so it was changed.
+The production staff then tried Ultra-slime mixed with black food coloring, but the water made the Ultra-slime lose its stickiness.
+The final concoction was then produced.
 The venom left a stain on Nedry actor Wayne Knight, causing problems when Knight went to film an episode of Seinfeld.
 The film's idea of a neck frill came from a suggestion by concept artist John Gurche.
-The animatronic was made to support three interchangeable heads, depending on the position of the frill.
+The idea for the frill was inspired by the frilled lizard, and it was made to be brightly colored because some animals use bright colors as a signal of danger.
+Because the head of the Dilophosaurus was too small to fit all the mechanics that the animatronic would need, three interchangeable heads were made; the first head had its frill retracted, the second could expand and retract the frill, and the third had an extended, vibrating frill and could spit venom.
+The heads took between 60 and 90 minutes to change, so Spielberg took the opportunity to shoot other scenes during the downtime.
+Spielberg framed the shot of the Dilophosaurus spitting in such a way that only the head is visible, which meant that the head could be used without being attached to the body.
 The dinosaur's vocal sounds are a combination of a swan, a hawk, a howler monkey, and a rattlesnake.